Shankar1436/Railway_Reservation/README.md

 ## Screenshots

 ### Login Page
 Login Page for Customers and Admins.
-New Users can also Signup.
+New users can also signup.
 </br>
 <kbd>
  <img src="Attachments/1.png?raw=true">
 </kbd>

 ### Admin Page
-The admins(IRCTC Employees) have the functionality to Add/Edit Train Details and Ticket Validation using PNR
+Admins(IRCTC Employees) have the functionality to Add/Edit Train Details and Ticket Validation using PNR
 </br>
 <kbd>
  <img src="Attachments/2.png?raw=true">